 The Government of Eritrea has established policies related to child labor, including its worst forms (Table 6).

-Research did not uncover the extent to which the National Plan of Action on Child Labor and National Program of Action on Children have been implemented or what their impact has been on the elimination of the worst forms of child labor.
-The Government's compulsory military training requirements for 12th graders may diminish the impact of Eritrea's policies to combat the worst forms of child labor for all those wishing to obtain high school diplomas.
-In addition, the Government's use of compulsory labor through the Maetot program also may diminish these efforts.
+Research did not uncover the extent to which the National Plan of Action on Child Labor and National Program of Action on Children have been implemented, or what their impact has been on the elimination of the worst forms of child labor.
+The Government's compulsory military training requirements for 12th graders may diminish the impact of Eritrea's policies to combat the worst forms of child labor on all those wishing to obtain high school diplomas.
+In addition, the Government's use of compulsory labor through the Maetot program may also diminish these efforts.

 Based on the reporting above, suggested actions are identified that would advance the elimination of child labor, including its worst forms, in Eritrea (Table 8).